 - Acute non-lymphocytic leukemia

-Without treatment, AML can quickly be fatal.
-Because it's "acute," this type of leukemia can spread quickly to the blood and to other parts of the body such as the following organs:
+If you don’t get treatment, AML can be life-threatening.
+It can spread quickly to your blood and to other parts of your body, such as your:

-The expected outcome for acute myeloid leukemia depends on certain factors.
-And of course, prognosis is better if your leukemia responds well to treatment.
+How acute myeloid leukemia affects you depends on certain things, including how well it responds to treatment.
 Your outlook is better if:

-- You do not have certain gene mutations or chromosome changes
+- You don’t have certain gene or chromosome changes.

-- Exposure to certain chemicals such as benzene (a solvent used in oil refineries and other industries and present in cigarette smoke), certain cleaning products, detergents, and paint strippers
+- Coming into contact with certain chemicals such as benzene (a solvent that’s used in oil refineries and other industries and that’s found in cigarette smoke), pesticides, ionizing radiation, some cleaning products, detergents, and paint strippers

-- Treatment with certain chemotherapy drugs used to treat other cancers, such as mechlorethamine, procarbazine, and chlorambucil -- especially when combined with radiation therapy
+- Some chemotherapy drugs used to treat other cancers, such as cyclophosphamide, doxorubicin, melphalan, and mitoxantrone

 - Exposure to high doses of radiation